bytecodealliance/wasm-micro-runtime/doc/multi_module.md

                                const module_destroyer destroyer);
 ```

-WAMR hopes that the native host or embedding environment loads/unloads the module WASM files by themselves and only passes runtime the binary content without worrying filesystem or storage issues. `module_reader` and `module_destroyer` are two callbacks called when dynamic-loading/unloading the sub modules.
+WAMR hopes that the native host or embedding environment loads/unloads the module WASM files by themselves and only passes runtime the binary content without worrying about filesystem or storage issues. `module_reader` and `module_destroyer` are two callbacks called when dynamic-loading/unloading submodules.
 Developers must implement the two callbacks by themselves.

-### Call function of sub module
+### Call function of a submodule

 ```c
 wasm_function_inst_t